Correlating the Newton & Planck Constants

 Discussion

 The expression which describes both Newton’s constant for gravitation and the reduced Planck constant is 4si2=ħc3.
 The expression is important to the development of Measurement Quantization (MQ).
-Early research regarding a new form of measurement distortion — not related to those relativistic effects described by Einstein — demonstrated a distance sensitive variation in the values of G and ħ.
-The effect was eventually identified as length contraction, a physically significant consequence of discrete measure.
+Early research regarding a new form of length contraction — not related to those relativistic effects described by Einstein — demonstrated a distance sensitive variation in the values of G and ħ.
+The effect was identified as length contraction, a physically significant consequence of discrete measure.
 Had the lower bounds of measure described by Heisenberg's uncertainty principle served only to describe physical limits to measure, the effect would not exist.
-But, further research demonstrated that each of the three measures were physically discrete and countable and where dimensions are two or greater, there will also be a contraction of that measure.
+But, further research demonstrated that each of the three dimensions relative to the Internal Frame of the universe were physically discrete and countable and where dimensions are two or greater (i.e., length), there will also be a contraction of that measure.

-Also of note, an MQ presentation of the uncertainty principle revealed that each dimension carries a reference measure.
+An MQ presentation of the uncertainty principle also demonstrates that each dimension carries a reference measure relative to the Internal Frame of the universe.
 The effect is supported to six digits with respect to experiments in: optics, quantum mechanics, classical physics and cosmology.
-The phenomenon of length contraction was eventually identified with the term, the Informativity differential.
+The newly predicted phenomenon of length contraction was identified with the term, the Informativity differential.
 It may be expressed as

-Resolving the Informativity differential with respect to the measures of G and/or ħ resolves several issues, most notable being the Constant's Tension regarding the value of each as published in the last three editions of the CODATA.
+For large distances QL approaches zero and the first term drops out.
+In such cases we commonly identify the Informativity differential as 2QLnLr.
+Resolving the Informativity differential with respect to the measures of G and/or ħ resolves several issues, most notable being the Constant's Tension; a tension regarding the value of G and ħ as published in the last three editions of the CODATA.

-G is measured macroscopically whereas ħ is measured quantumly, with respect to blackbody radiation.
+To better clarify the Constants Tension, we may state generally that G is usually measured macroscopically whereas ħ is measured quantumly, the latter at a distance identified as the electromagnetic demarcation.
 When the two terms are mixed, as in Planck's unit expressions, we can no longer solve for component terms with an accuracy greater than four significant digits.
 For instance, if we take each of Planck's expressions and solve for G using c and ħ - both which are defined or measured to nine or more digits - we discover that all solutions to G differ in the fifth digit.
 It follows, either Planck's expressions do not account for new physics, the expressions are wrong, or our measures of c and ħ are not correct.

-We present that measure in the local frame is discrete and as such, there is always a fractional count nL of lf lost with each increment in elapsed time tf.
+We present that measure relativive to the Internal Frame of the universe is discrete and as such, there is always a fractional count nL of lf lost with each increment in elapsed time tf.
 Accounting for the Informativity differential in combination with the MQ resolved values for the fundamental measures resolves the calculation discrepancy.

 As a historical footnote, a closer look at the resolved values for G, would reveal that the midpoint between the 2010 and 2018 values is equal to the 2014 value.
-The observation reveals the geometry.
+The observation reveals what may be a geometric bias.

 Thus, recognizing the importance of the Informativity differential, we use the distance adjusted value for ħ to properly balance the calculation.
 That is, a macroscopic value for ħ adjusted for the Informativity differential is